KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 -
 - We were introduced to a number of JS operators that allow us to edit arrays and objects immutably, including the spread operator, slice, map, filter, some, sort and every.
 We practiced solving a few codewars style challenges using some of these operators.

+### Day 37 ###

+- We practiced using all the concepts we learned during the week to make a simple to-do list app in React.
+Putting all the pieces together was much more challenging than I expected, but we managed to complete the task and I am pretty happy with the outcome given the limited amount of time we had.
+We managed to create a user input field that added text to a list upon clicking a button.
+We were also able to buttons that removed a particular item from the list.

+- We also had time to add a button that would display a random motivational quote on the screen, which would hopefully help to motivate the user into doing some of their tasks.

+- Given more time we would have improved the CSS styling, as the page is very ugly at the moment.
+We also would have liked to add different types of lists based on priority levels. e.g. a high-priority to-do list and a low-priority to-do list.
+I feel that this would not be too difficult as it’s just a case of reusing and repurposing the existing component we created, but I might be wrong.

+- I’m looking forward to improving the project soon.

+- We also had to present our project to our peers and I am starting to feel a bit more comfortable doing this.
+My presentation still wasn’t great, but it was better than last time.
+We have to celebrate the small wins, haha.